 Hi, I’m Julie.
 I’m a family historian with more than 20 years of experience in researching my family’s origins in Poland, Germany, the U.S. and Canada.
 I’m a native of Western New York, and I hold a Bachelor of Arts degree in biological sciences from the State University of New York at Buffalo.
-I received my Master of Arts in endocrinology from the University of California, Berkeley, but I’ve been a stay-at-home mom to my four children for many years.
+I received my Master of Arts in endocrinology from the University of California, Berkeley; however, I was a stay-at-home mom to my four children for many years.

 I first became interested in genealogy shortly after I was married, more than 30 years ago.
 My paternal aunt, Carol Roberts Fischer, had already been researching my dad’s side of the family for some time, so I decided to start off with investigating my mom’s Polish ancestry.
 Aunt Carol was very encouraging, and offered to get me a copy of the marriage certificate for my great-grandparents, John Zazycki and Veronica Grzesiak, on one of her research trips to the Erie County courthouse in Buffalo, New York, since she was making regular trips there, while my husband and I were living in California at the time.
 I still remember the feeling of awe as I held the photocopy of that marriage record in my hand and stared at the names of John and Veronica’s parents—names that were previously unknown to me, or to anyone else in my family, as far as I knew.
 And yet these were the names of some of my great-great-grandparents, people who had lived, worked, loved, cried, dreamed, prayed, hoped, and laughed, and whose DNA lives on in me.
 From that moment, I was hooked.